akshay1679/MCA_2024_2026/CISCO/Networking.md

 ### ****Port Address Translation (PAT)****

 This is also known as NAT overload.
 In this, many local (private) [IP addresses](https://www.geeksforgeeks.org/what-is-an-ip-address/) can be translated to a single registered IP address.
 Port numbers are used to distinguish the traffic i.e., which traffic belongs to which IP address.
 This is most frequently used as it is cost-effective as thousands of users can be connected to the Internet by using only one real global (public) IP address.

+---

+Zigbee is a wireless communication protocol designed for low-power, low-data-rate applications, primarily used in the Internet of Things (IoT) for connecting smart devices.
+It's built on the IEEE 802.15.4 standard.
+Here's a breakdown of what Zigbee is and how it works: